-ODOT provided ten year accident data (2005 - 2015) within the project study area.
-A total of 15 accidents have been recorded in the last ten years, including six which resulted in an injury.
+ODOT provided ten-year accident data (2005 - 2015) within the project study area.
+A total of 15 accidents were recorded in the ten-year period, including six which resulted in an injury.
 A majority of the accidents were either rollover or head-on collisions.
-These type of accidents attributed to one or more of the following conditions: inadequate bridge design, inadequate roadway design, or excessive vehicle speed.
-A Safety Design Review Summary was prepared for this segment of US-281 and is included as Appendix M.
+These types of accidents attributed to one or more of the following conditions: inadequate bridge design, inadequate roadway design, or excessive vehicle speed.
+A Safety Design Review Summary was prepared for this segment of US-281 and is included as Appendix M1.